If you’re a couple wanting to get married in a place that’s not only stunning but also full of adventure, look no further than Germany.

 The Best Places to Elope in Germany

 Germany has endless location options for your elopement wedding.
-From mountains to forests and castles to countrysides, below we’ve listed the best places to get married in Germany.
+From mountains to forests and castles to countrysides, below I've listed the best places to get married in Germany.
+This list isn't comprehensive though.
+In fact, each of my couples gets a custom Germany location guide built based on their elopement wedding vision.

 The Bavarian Alps

 You will love getting married in the Bavarian Alps if you want beautiful ceremony locations and an outdoor adventure.
-After summiting over 50 peaks in 2020, we can say with confidence that the German Alps are where it is at!!!
+After summiting over 100 peaks between 2020-2021, I can say with confidence that the German Alps are where it is at!!!
 Below, you’ll see some of the best regions of the Bavarian Alps to get married in.

 Berchtesgaden National Park